 **When you click through to our affiliate links, we may earn a small commission at no extra cost to you.
 We only recommend sites we trust and believe in.

-If you have a low income but have your heart set on a particular property, a guarantor mortgage could allow you to potentially borrow slightly more than you could as a sole applicant.
-But, the other important factor will be whether you can afford the repayments on your own income as mortgage lenders won’t allow you to borrow beyond your own means simply because you’re using a guarantor.
+A guarantor mortgage isn’t a free pass to larger home loans.
+You would still need to prove you can afford the repayments on your own income as mortgage lenders won’t allow you to borrow beyond your means simply because you’re using a guarantor.

 Yes, it’s possible.
 A common misconception though is that a guarantor mortgage is easier to get if you have bad credit, which isn’t necessarily the case.
 A mortgage lender will still look at both yours and your guarantor’s credit score and if either of your rating falls outside the lender’s criteria then the mortgage might not be approved.
 If both of you have bad credit, it will be even more difficult.